diracdeltas/blog/content/post/2020-05-10-quarantine-bagels.md

 defined as:

 * no need for fancy equipment like stand mixers with dough hooks
+* no need for hard-to-find ingredients like lye
 * NO STARTERS (like the kind you need for making sourdough)
 * less than one hour of work total
-* can be made by a beginner with almost no cooking experience
+* can be made by someone with minimal baking experience
-* can skip/improvise/fuckup at least 2 steps and still have a decent result
+* can skip/improvise/fuckup 1-2 steps and still have a decent result

 for a prime example of lazy baking, check out my [twitter recipe thread](https://twitter.com/bcrypt/status/1248342621790949376) about